uchicago-cs/cmsc23300/website/syllabus.rst

 -----

 There will be an in-class midterm half-way through the quarter, and a final exam will take place during Finals Week.
-An early final exam will be scheduled during 10th week for graduating students.
 Please see the `Course Calendar <calendar.html>`_ page for the exact dates.

 Questions and exercises related to the projects will make up a